 TIP #1: If you’ve never been but you like dance, music, Chinese culture and big elaborate productions, go!
 It’s quite spectacular!

 TIP #2: Shows in North America usually sell out, so reserve your tickets earlier than later.
-This will be especially the case in 2022 because they are honoring tickets purchased from past recent cancelled seasons.
 Tickets are non-refundable but are exchangeable.

 TIP #3: Buy your tickets from the official Shen Yun Website.
 Don’t buy them from online ticket re-sellers or scalpers.
 If you do the latter, and there are problems, you’ll be out of luck.

 TIP #4: Shuttle service to and from the theatre is usually available from various locations throughout the Lower Mainland.
-Rates range between around $34 and $51 round-trip.
-See the Shun Yun website for details.
+Rates range between around $30 and $55 round-trip.
+See the Shen Yun website for details.

 TIP #5: It’s a classy event and the suggested dress code is “business attire or evening wear.”
 So don’t wear jeans and a t-shirt!